Phuket Elephant Sanctuary is a Loving Home for Elephants

 Phuket Elephant Sanctuary Facts:

-Following the success of Lek Chailert’s highly acclaimed Elephant Nature Park in Chiang Mai, the Phuket Elephant Sanctuary is the first of its kind in Phuket and seeks to meet the highest standard in animal welfare: rescuing, retiring and rehabilitating elephants that have suffered from working in the trekking and logging industries.
+Following the success of Lek Chailert's highly acclaimed Elephant Nature Park with elephant's in their natural environment in Chiang Mai, the Phuket Elephant Sanctuary is the first of its kind in Phuket and seeks to meet the highest standard in animal welfare: rescuing, retiring, and rehabilitating elephants that have suffered from working in the trekking and logging industries.

-Over the past 10 years, Lek has been a driving force of change in the industry by inviting elephant riding camp owners to embrace change through the Save Elephant Foundation’s ‘Saddle Off’ program.
-Although there is still work to be done, her continuous and tireless efforts have resulted in many camp owners approaching the Elephant Nature Park to learn more about elephant welfare and ethical tourism.
+Over the past 10 years, Lek has been a driving force of change in the industry by inviting elephant riding camp owners to embrace change through the Save Elephant Foundation's ‘Saddle Off' program.
+Although there is still work to be done, her continuous and tireless efforts have resulted in many camp owners approaching Elephant Nature Park to learn more about elephant welfare and ethical tourism.
+Mud bathing with elephants is not ethical and is not done at this Sanctuary where they just want to live out the rest of their lives in peace and good health.

 Check out a video of the elephants swimming!
 (Credit: Phuket Elephant Sanctuary)